briancribb/eleventy-starter/README.md

 # Eleventy Starter
-A basic starting point for Eleventy projects so I don't have to do things over and over.
+A basic starting point for Eleventy projects so I don't have to punch in the same terminal commands over and over.
 Nothing fancy, just Sass, nav, images and JavaScript.
 The JavaScript is pretty simple for the moment.
 Maybe later I'll add Vite or something.